Uartix Programming Language

 The Uartix programming language features a comprehensive and intricate grammar as described in its Backus-Naur Form (BNF).
 The grammar delineates the syntax rules for various constructs within the language, ranging from fundamental data types to complex expressions and control structures.
 Uartix supports multiple numeric bases including binary (0b), trinary (0t), octadecimal (0c), and hexadecimal (0x), providing a versatile foundation for numerical operations.
 These are encapsulated under the DIGIT rule, which allows for a broad range of numeric representations, enhancing the language's flexibility in handling computational tasks.

 The global rule is a sequence of statements, indicating that a Uartix program is essentially a series of statements executed sequentially.
-Statements in Uartix can be simple control flow directives like break, continue, return (ret), and throw, each followed by a semicolon.
+Statements in Uartix can be simple control flow directives like use, test, break, continue, return (ret), and throw, each followed by a semicolon.
 These basic statements enable control over the program's execution flow, allowing developers to implement loops, conditional logic, and error handling effectively.

 Expressions form the backbone of Uartix's syntax, includes a wide array of operations and constructs.
 These include type_expr for type annotations, block_expr for grouping statements within braces, and render_expr for output operations.
 The catch_expr provides a mechanism for exception handling, encapsulating the catch, handle, and then keywords to manage errors gracefully.
 Control flow is further enriched with constructs like do_expr and while_expr for loop operations, if_expr for conditional branching, random_expr for probabilistic decision making, loop_expr for traditional for-loops, unless_expr for negated conditions, and when_expr for pattern matching.